rwilliams/jrubywiki/Method-Signatures-and-Annotations-in-JRuby-extensions.md

     return runtime.newString("This is a new String");
 }
 ```
-Should you with to create a module class method (as below)
+Should you wish to create a module class method (as below)
 ```ruby
 module Foo
   def self.build_string